beaverDamDemo/piatnik-turbos/README.md

 # login

-you can skip the login thing with the X button
+you can skip the login thing with the X button.
+You can try password 1234 for user fjasdojf

 # restricted area